jlinoff/colorize/README.md

 $ cat -n log | colorize "error:|note:|warning:"
 ```

-Note that this different that using the `--color` option in tools like `grep`
+Note that this different than using the `--color` option in tools like `grep`
 because nothing is filtered.

 The regular expression syntax is the regular golang regular